 Evaluation of Recommended Contribution Percentages

-The RPB accepts rollover funds from other qualified 403(b) plans, 401(k) plans, IRAs and other tax-deferred plans–we cannot accept rollovers from Roth IRAs.
+RPB accepts rollover funds from other qualified 403(b) plans, 401(k) plans, IRAs and other tax-deferred plans.
+We can also accept rollovers from a Roth 403(b).
 Rollovers can be made by wire transfer or check.
 Rollover information is shown separately from other RPB assets on account statements and are subject to the same RPB rules and investment allocation choices as other RPB funds.

 Money that is rolled over from non- URJ-affiliated congregations is not eligible for parsonage exclusion in retirement.

-To verify that the funds are considered qualified retirement funds, please complete the appropriate RPB Rollover Transfer Form.
+To verify that the funds are considered qualified retirement funds, please contact us for the appropriate RPB Rollover Transfer Form.